hxlnt/typescript-slim-starter/README.md

 # typescript-slim-starter
-Slim and trim started for Typescript apps
+Slim and trim starter for Typescript apps